dcslagel/las-util-django/README.md

 - Upload a LAS file that includes the VERSION and optionally: WELL, CURVE, PARAMETER and optional OTHER sections.
 - Parse the VERSION, WELL, CURVE, PARAMETER and OTHER sections.
-- Store the parsed data in a SQLite database.
+- Store the parsed meta-data in a SQLite database.
 - Display a list of processed files with links to their details.
   Note: Currently LAS-Util renames the uploaded files to `las_file-[datetime]`
 - Display detailed data in a table format.